Bundesstraße 22: Former routes and designations

 Reichsstraße 22 (Reich highway no. 22) was established in 1932, branching from Reichsstraße 15 from Mitterteich to Eger.
-Later this route became part of Bundesstraße 299.
+Later, this route became part of Bundesstraße 299.

-Not until 1937 was the well-constructed country road between Würzburg, Bamberg and Bayreuth incorporated into the Reichsstraße network as Reichsstraße 22.
-In 1937 this Reichsstraße only went as far as Weiden.
-In 1938 its condition east of Bayreuth was described as dangerously poor.
+Not until 1937 was the well-constructed country road between Würzburg, Bamberg, and Bayreuth incorporated into the Reichsstraße network as Reichsstraße 22.
+In 1937, this Reichsstraße only went as far as Weiden.
+Its condition east of Bayreuth was described as dangerously poor in 1938.

 The Bavarian Ostmark Road was completed in 1938.
-For military-strategic reasons it was built parallel to the then German-Czechoslovakian border and was the first north-south route through the Upper Palatine Forest that was suitable for motor vehicles.
-Between Weiden and Erbendorf it replaced the previous Reichsstraße.
+For military-strategic reasons, it was built parallel to the then German-Czechoslovak border and was the first north-south route through the Upper Palatine Forest that was suitable for motor vehicles.
+Between Weiden and Erbendorf, it replaced the previous Reichsstraße.

 Alterations

-In 1959 a new bridge over the River Main was built at Stadtschwarzach for the B 22.
+In 1959, a new bridge over the River Main was built at Stadtschwarzach for the B 22.

 The section between the junction at Scheßlitz and the Bamberg crossroads was replaced by the A 70 motorway.
-From there it runs on the A 73 to the junction of Bamberg Süd.
+From there, it runs on the A 73 to the junction of Bamberg Süd.
 The roadbed of the old B 22 from Bamberg to Scheßlitz was downgraded and redesignated as state highway (Staatsstraße) 2190.

+The stretch from Bundesstraße 8 to Schwarzach was downgraded to state highway 2450 in 2016.
+Since then, the B 22 begins at the Kitzingen-Schwarzach junction of the A 3 motorway and interrupts state highway 2271.

+Future Plans

+The bypass around Eckersdorf is included in the Federal Transport Infrastructure Plan 2030 as a priority need.
+The bypasses for Düllstadt, Reupelsdorf, Stadelschwarzach, Mönchsambach, and Wirbenz are listed under further needs.